This can be a daunting prospect, as Mexico is a huge country and also there are quite a few safety concerns in certain areas.

 Below I share the itinerary I did where you can see the 3 different sides of Mexico in just 6 days.
+No really, you can see various different places in less than a week!

 This was a solo trip to honor my parents’ memory who visited México for their honeymoon in the late 70’s and I include some of my Cancún, Merida and Mexico City bucket list items which you really need to check out.